apache/systemds/README.md

     cd system-ml
     mvn verify

-Note: these that these tests requires [R](https://www.r-project.org/) to be installed and available as part of the PATH variable on the machine you are running these tests.
+Note: these tests require [R](https://www.r-project.org/) to be installed and available as part of the PATH variable on the machine on which you are running these tests.

-To install required packages for running integration tests, execute following command in R:
+If required, please install the following packages in R:

-    install.packages(c("batch", "bitops", "boot", "caTools", "data.table", "doMC", "doSNOW", "ggplot2", "glmnet", "lda", "Matrix", "matrixStats", "moments", "plotrix", "psych", "reshape", "topicmodels", "wordcloud", "methods"), dependencies=TRUE)
+    install.packages(c("batch", "bitops", "boot", "caTools", "data.table", "doMC", "doSNOW", "ggplot2", "glmnet", "lda", "Matrix", "matrixStats", "moments", "plotrix", "psych", "reshape", "topicmodels", "wordcloud"), dependencies=TRUE)

-Known issue: package 'methods' is not available for R version 3.2.1.
-In which case, please downgrade R to version 3.1.1.

 * * *